-These banana bread overnight oats have all the flavors of banana bread served up in a bowl.
-Make this easy, quick, healthy, and super delicious make-ahead breakfast for busy mornings.
-It’s gluten-free and can be easily made vegan.
+These Banana Bread Overnight Oats have all the flavors of banana bread served up in a bowl.
+Make this easy, quick, healthy, and super delicious make-ahead breakfast for busy mornings (gluten-free, can be easily made vegan).

-These banana bread overnight oats are your favorite banana bread served in a bowl, no kidding!
+Banana Bread Overnight Oats is a variation of overnight oats that tastes like banana bread served in a bowl, no kidding!

-With the everyday busy schedule and hectic days, I am always looking for breakfast recipes that are healthy, delicious, easy, and keeps me full for a long time.
-Overnight oats fit the bill perfectly and I keep experimenting with a lot of flavors like coffee overnight oats or strawberry overnight oats.
+With the everyday busy schedule and hectic days, I am always looking for breakfast recipes that are healthy, delicious, easy, and keep me full for a long time.
+Overnight oats fit the bill perfectly and I keep experimenting with a lot of flavors.

 While you can make many different variations, my recent favorite is this overnight banana bread oats.

-Loaded with banana bread flavors, these come together in just 5 minutes.
-What I love even more?
+Loaded with banana bread flavors, these come together in just 5 minutes of active working time.
+What do I love even more?
 Make it the night before and you will have your breakfast ready in the morning.
 In fact, you can meal prep it for the entire week.

 These oats are highly customizable too.
-Will a few alterations, you can make these vegan, dairy-free, adjust the sweetener and change the toppings.
-These are so easy to make, even children can attempt making them.
+With a few alterations, you can make these vegan, and dairy-free, adjust the sweetener, and change the toppings.
+These are so easy to make, even children can attempt to make them.

-Banana – This is a great recipe to use those overripe bananas.
-In fact, it’s tastes better with them as they are super sweet.
+Banana – This is a great recipe to use overripe bananas.
+In fact, it tastes better with them as they are super sweet.
 They help to naturally sweeten the dish too.

 Rolled Oats – Rolled oats or old-fashioned oats are best to make overnight oats.
 They do not become mushy after soaking yet absorb all the flavors.
 You can also use instant oats but they will turn a little mushy after soaking.

-Milk & Yogurt – Milk and yogurt add creaminess to the overnight oats.
+Milk and Plain Yogurt – Milk and yogurt add creaminess to the overnight oats.
 You can use dairy-free milk and yogurt for a vegan version.